YusufBaig7/YusufBaig7/README.md

 I am Yusuf, an AI and ML enthusiast.
 I like working on NLP projects.

- -🔭 I’m currently working on Green AI in NLP
+ - I’m currently working in Legal AI in NLP

--🌱 I’m currently learning Legal AI and Reinforcement Learning
+-  I’m currently learning Legal AI and Continual LM

--📫 How to reach me: You can email me at [my mail](mailto:baig.yusuf.cr7@gmail.com)
+-  How to reach me: You can email me at [my mail](mailto:baig.yusuf.cr7@gmail.com)

 - Pronouns: He/Him